 That's why we’ve teamed up with Evie, to produce a short video where she explains how young people can protect themselves online.
 The video provides hints and tips to equip young people with tools that will help them throughout life.

 Please be vigilant about any messages you receive that claim to be from a financial services organisation.
-If you are concerned about anything you receive, it is essential that you contact your bank or building society before making any transactions.
-Remember:
+If you are concerned about anything you receive, follow the steps below, from the ‘Take Five’ campaign:

 - Stop – take a moment to think about what you are being asked before you commit to carrying out any transactions

-- Challenge – please don’t be afraid to ask questions or if you feel uncomfortable say ‘no’ and end the conversation
+- Challenge – Could it be fake?
+Please don’t be afraid to ask questions or if you feel uncomfortable say ‘no’ and end the conversation.
+Only criminals will try to rush or panic you

 We take our responsibilities very seriously and we will never call, email or text you to ask you to do any of the following: